tomisilander/coche/README.md

 ## Overview

 I often find standard argparse too heavy to use.
-Coche defines one function, coche.che, that parses a command line definition (a.k.a usage) string and calls the main function with proper parameters.
+Coche defines one function, `coche.che`, that parses a command line definition (a.k.a usage) string and calls the main function with proper parameters.